preames/public-notes/unintended-instructions.rst

 Pre Setup/Post Checking
 +++++++++++++++++++++++

-A variant of the post align and check technique which can accelerate the check sequence is to scavenge a register whose value is consumed by the unintended instruction, pin it to a known value in the intended stream, and then check that value afterwards.
+A variant of the post align and check technique which can accelerate the check sequence is to scavenge a register whose value is consumed by the unintended instruction, pin it to a known value in the intended stream, and then check that value after the post-align sequence.
 The idea is that the unintended instruction must fall down into that check, and if the value matches the expected value, we can reason about the path taken.
 Let me given a concrete example in terms of ``wrpkru`` to make this easier to follow.

 Our intended instruction will be ``or eax, -0x10fef006`` which encodes ``wrpkru`` as it's suffix.
 If we can scavenge either ECX or EDX, we can set them to a non-zero value.  ``wrkpru`` will fault if either register is anything other than zero.
 After the intended instruction, we can check to see if our scavenged register is non-zero.
 If it is, we know we'd only reached the check through the intended instruction stream.